Wat Tyler: In literature and the arts

 John Gower comments on Tyler in his 14th-century poem Vox Clamantis: "The jay's voice is wild and he has only learnt the art of speaking from the classes with whom the Latin poet is identified."
-A number of works in the post-medieval period have featured Tyler as protagonist.
-Tyler is the protagonist of the play Wat Tyler and Jack Straw, or, The Mob Reformers (1730) first performed at Bartholomew Fair in 1730.
-Tyler is represented in Robert Southey's Wat Tyler, A Dramatic Poem, which was written in 1794 and published in 1813.
+A number of works in the post-medieval period have featured Tyler as protagonist, an early example being the play Wat Tyler and Jack Straw, or, The Mob Reformers (1730) first performed at Bartholomew Fair in 1730.
+Tyler is represented in Robert Southey's Wat Tyler, A Dramatic Poem (written 1794, published 1813).

 The first novel to feature Tyler is Mrs. O'Neill's The Bondman: A Story of the Days of Wat Tyler (1833).
-He is the protagonist in Pierce Egan the Younger's novel Wat Tyler, or the Rebellion of 1381 (1841), a highly radical text published at the height of the second phase of the Chartist movement that argued for republican government in England.
-Egan's novel was subsequently abridged and plagiarised and published as The Life and Adventures of Wat Tyler: The Good and the Brave (1851).
-Tyler is the protagonist of the penny dreadful serial novel Wat Tyler; or, The King and the Apprentice which appeared in weekly parts in The Young Englishman's Journal in 1867.
-Tyler appears as a main character in William Harrison Ainsworth's Merry England; or, Nobles and Serfs (1874).
-In Charles Dickens' Bleak House (1853), his name is invoked by Sir Leicester Dedlock as an example of what would happen if any concessions were made to "some person in the lower classes".
-Dickens also makes reference to Tyler in the novel Our Mutual Friend.
-Tyler features as a sympathetic hero in the novel A Dream of John Ball (1888) by William Morris.
+He is the protagonist in Pierce Egan the Younger's novel Wat Tyler, or the Rebellion of 1381 (1841), a radical text published at the height of the second phase of the Chartist movement, arguing for republican government in England.
+A bastardized version of Egan's novel was subsequently published as The Life and Adventures of Wat Tyler: The Good and the Brave (1851).
+Tyler is the protagonist of the penny dreadful novel Wat Tyler; or, The King and the Apprentice, serialized in The Young Englishman's Journal in 1867.
+He appears as a main character in William Harrison Ainsworth's Merry England; or, Nobles and Serfs (1874).
+In Charles Dickens' Bleak House (1853), his name is invoked by Sir Leicester Dedlock as a cautionary example of making concessions to "some person in the lower classes".
+Dickens also refers to him in the novel Our Mutual Friend.
+He features as a sympathetic hero in the novel A Dream of John Ball (1888) by William Morris.

 Tyler is mentioned in Redburn by Herman Melville and in A Connecticut Yankee in King Arthur's Court by Mark Twain.
-Tyler features briefly in the historical fiction The Mediation of Ralph Hardelot (1888) by William Minto.
-The juvenile novel A March on London (1897) by G. A. Henty, depicts Tyler briefly as a "sullen and resentful" demagogue.
-Henty's book was illustrated by W.H.
-Margetson.
+He features briefly in the historical fiction The Mediation of Ralph Hardelot (1888) by William Minto.
+The juvenile novel A March on London (1897) by G. A. Henty, illustrated by W.H.
+Margetson, depicts him briefly as a "sullen and resentful" demagogue.
 Long Will (1903), a novel by Florence Converse, depicts a meritorious Tyler.